-The Palestinian American Research Center (PARC) announces its 22nd annual Palestinian research fellowship competition for research in the humanities and social sciences that will contribute to Palestinian Studies.
+The Palestinian American Research Center (PARC) announces its 23rd annual Palestinian research fellowship competition for research in the humanities and social sciences that will contribute to Palestinian Studies.
 Applicants must be Palestinian doctoral students or Palestinian scholars who have earned their PhD.
 Applicants may apply regardless of their country of residence or ID.

 Information about the fellowship competition:

 - Research must take place in Palestine, Jordan, or Lebanon.
 Research proposals on the occupied Golan Heights are welcome if they are in a comparative framework with Palestine.

-- Field research must be for a minimum of two months and a maximum of one year.
+- Field research must be for a minimum of two months up to a maximum of one year.

 - Applicants must be scholars who have earned their PhD, established researchers, or full-time doctoral students enrolled in a recognized degree program.

-- Doctoral students must have fulfilled all preliminary requirements for the doctorate degree except the dissertation by the time research commences.
+- By the time research commences, doctoral students must have fulfilled all preliminary requirements for the their degree except the dissertation.
 The fellowship will not cover tuition fees.